creusot-rs/creusot-ide/README.md

 - Indicators of which functions have been verified.
 - Links in your editor between fragments of Rust code and their counterparts in the generated Coma and proof files.
 - Display hypotheses and goal at various point of the proof.
-- Syntax highlighting of Coma code.
+- Syntax highlighting:
+    - `.rs` files: Creusot-specific attributes and Pearlite expressions,
+    - `.coma` files.

 # Settings